18th Century Painting

 He chooses the panoramic view of the Piazza San Marco with the basilica to illustrate the grandiose architecture, and the view of the Grand Canal between Palazzo Balbi and the Rialto bridge to show the life on the gondolas.
 The canal rotates at a right angle at that place.
 It is seen from full front when we look through a window from one of the three floors of the Palazzo Foscari.

-On July 7, 2005, Sotheby's sold for £ 18.6M including premium over a lower estimate of £ 6M a view of the Grand Canal between Balbi and Rialto, in excellent condition, lot 47.
+On July 7, 2005, Sotheby's sold for £ 18.6M from a lower estimate of £ 6M a view of the Grand Canal between Balbi and Rialto, in excellent condition, lot 47.
 This oil on canvas 86 x 138 cm is dated around 1733 by considerations of style, and is the very last large size example painted by Canaletto with this specific position.
 The image is shared by Wikimedia.

 The provenance of this painting was reconstructed before the sale.
 It had been listed as early as 1736 in the collection of Robert Walpole, who was the very first British statesman to exercise the function of a prime minister.
 Walpole belonged to the whig party opposed to royal absolutism and certainly considered Venice, which he had not visited, as a model of a republican regime.

-2020 SOLD for $ 17.3M including premium
+2020 SOLD for $ 17.3M by Sotheby's

 At the time of the Vedutists, Giovanni Battista Tiepolo specializes in religious painting.
 He takes as models his great Venetian predecessors including Tintoretto and Veronese.
 His personal style is theatrical and overloaded, typical of the rococo taste.